kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 Yes.
 The feature can be disabled by restarting kubelet with the feature-gate off.
 Once disabled any hot plug of resources won't reflect at the cluster level.

-###### What happens if we reenable the feature if it was previously rolled back?
+###### What happens if we re-enable the feature if it was previously rolled back?

-To reenanble the feature, need to turn on the feature-gate and restart the kubelet, with feature reenabled, the node resources can be hot plugged in again.
+To re-enable the feature, need to turn on the feature-gate and restart the kubelet, with feature re-enabled, the node resources will be updated dynamically with any changes in the underlying node's compute capacity.
 Cluster will be automatically updated with the new resource information.
 If there are any pending pods due to lack of resources they will turn into running state.

 ###### Are there any tests for feature enablement/disablement?